 Multisourcing creates a difficult challenge for government CIOs by requiring them to integrate multiple providers in the new environment.
 Many recognize they don’t have the experience or resources to be effective “services integrators.”
 A third-party MSI/SIAM provider like CGI can provide CIOs with the support they need to reduce risk and cost in their multisourcing initiatives.

-I invite you to download our white paper, "Multisource Management in the Cloud Age: Keys to MSI and SIAM Success in Hybrid IT Environments," for a more comprehensive discussion of the benefits, risks and success factors of an MSI/SIAM framework, and how CGI can support your enterprise’s journey to this model.
+I invite you to download our paper, "Multisource Management in the Cloud Age: Keys to MSI and SIAM Success in Hybrid IT Environments," for a more comprehensive discussion of the benefits, risks and success factors of an MSI/SIAM framework, and how CGI can support your enterprise’s journey to this model.